-Joe Moore is the co-anchor for Motor Racing Network’s Monster Energy NASCAR Cup, Xfinity and Camping World Truck Series broadcasts.
+Joe Moore is the co-anchor for Motor Racing Network’s Monster Energy NASCAR Cup, Xfinity and Gander Outdoors Truck Series broadcasts.
 Moore joined the Network in 1983 and for many years stood on scaffolding, high above the speedways between turns one and two, calling the action.

 Rusty Wallace – the 1989 NASCAR Cup Series Champion, 1984 Rookie of the Year and a 55-time Cup Series race winner – currently serves as Lead Analyst for the Motor Racing Network for Monster Energy NASCAR Cup Series races.
 For 16 straight seasons, Wallace won at least one race in the Cup Series, marking the third-longest such streak in history.
 Wallace’s 55 victories ranks ninth all-time.
 He was inducted into the NASCAR Hall of Fame in February 2013.